Pearl River Revitalization Plan

-A revitalization project that aims to connect Downtown Jackson to the Pearl River through public access points, parks and trails, riverfront development, and sustainable flood control solutions.
+This project aims to reconnect Jackson to the Pearl River through public access points, park and trail networks, and modern, ecological flood control solutions.

 • 2023 - Ongoing